eth-educators/ethstaker-guides/docs/home-router/prepare.md

     - Do you have any devices with a static IP?
 Your node might use a static IP, instead of a DHCP reservation.
     - Port forwarding settings.
 Your node likely has some, gaming consoles may as well.
-This may be in an app, not configurable via your ISP router's web interface
+This may be in an app, not configurable via your ISP router's web interface.
+Be sure to write down the port number, as well as the protocol: Is it TCP, UDP, or both TCP and UDP?
     - Is IPv6 configured?
 Note down anything that doesn't look like "default" settings
 - Verify you have logins to everything you need
     - Your ISP's website